coderefinery/manuals/exercise-leaders.md

 ## Create a positive learning environment

-As an exercise leader, you have a crucial role during workshops:
+As an team leader, you have a crucial role during workshops:

 - Encourage learners to learn from each other.
 - Acknowledge that some of the material can be difficult and that people in your breakoutroom will